its-ashu-otf/myZSH/README.md

 The `Install-myZSH.sh` script automates the installation process by:

-- Creating necessary directories (`linuxtoolbox/myZSH`)
+- Creating necessary directories (`myZSH`)
 - Cloning the repository
-- Installing dependencies (bash-completion, neovim, starship, fzf, zoxide)
+- Installing dependencies (zsh-completion, starship, fzf, zoxide)
-- Installing the MesloLGS Nerd Font required for the prompt
+- Installing the FiraCode Nerd Font required for the prompt
 - Linking configuration files (`.zshrc` and `starship.toml`) to your home directory
 - Setting up additional utilities like `fastfetch`